LanceNickel/Gorp/readme.md

 ## Roadmap
 These are the features I want to add next (in no particular order or timeframe):
-* Restore backup feature
+* Restore world from backup feature
 * Enable/disable automatic backups at regular intervals
-* Rename an instance
+* Instance renaming
+* Backup entire /minecraft folder
-* Make documentation site mobile-friendly (I'm SORRY!!!)
+* Make documentation site mobile friendly

 ## For help
 Shoot me an email: gorp@lanickel.com